arcus/education_modules/demystifying_geospatial_data/demystifying_geospatial_data.md

 Many social determinants of health are connected to a person's geographic location.
 During the 1854 London cholera outbreak, which water pump someone relied on ended up being the key determinant of whether they were exposed to the deadly bacteria.

 Much modern research focuses on similar social determinants of health.
 How does living near a power plant impact long term health?
 What about living near green spaces with lots of trees?
 Or living downstream from intensive agriculture operations?
+Figuring out where phenomena are occurring can be an important first step in making changes that greatly improve public health!

 Effective Interventions
 -----------------------